Pablo Rodriguez (Canadian politician)

-Pablo Rodriguez (born June 21, 1967) is a Canadian politician of Argentine heritage who has served as the leader of the Quebec Liberal Party since 2025.
-He formerly represented the federal electoral district of Honoré-Mercier as a Liberal in the House of Commons from 2015 to 2025, and previously from 2004 to 2011.
+Pablo Rodriguez (born June 21, 1967) is an Argentine-Canadian politician who served as the leader of the Quebec Liberal Party from June to December 2025.
+He previously served as the member of Parliament (MP) for Honoré-Mercier from 2015 to 2025, and before from 2004 to 2011, serving in various cabinet roles.

-He previously served in the 29th Canadian Ministry as minister of Transport, minister of Canadian Heritage, the Government Chief Whip, and Leader of the Government in the House of Commons at various points from 2017 to 2024.
+A member of the Liberal Party of Canada, Rodriguez previously served in the 29th Canadian Ministry as minister of Transport, minister of Canadian Heritage, the Government Chief Whip, and Leader of the Government in the House of Commons at various points from 2017 to 2024.
 Additionally, he was his party's Quebec lieutenant from 2019 until 2024.

-Rodriguez resigned from cabinet and the federal Liberal caucus on September 19, 2024, in order to run for the leadership of the Quebec Liberal Party.
+Rodriguez resigned from the Cabinet and the federal Liberal caucus on September 19, 2024, to run for the leadership of the Quebec Liberal Party.
 He continued to sit as an MP until January 20, 2025, when the Quebec Liberal leadership campaign period began.
 He won the second round with 52.3% of the popular vote over Charles Milliard.

+On December 18, 2025, Rodriguez resigned as leader in the middle of a political crisis in which it was alleged party members were financially rewarded for voting for him in the leadership race.

 Early life and career

 Rodriguez was born on June 21, 1967, in San Miguel de Tucumán, Argentina.
 When he was eight, Rodriguez's family fled to Canada after their home was bombed during the Dirty War, and his father, who was running for governor in Argentina's Tucuman province, was repeatedly jailed and tortured for his activism.
 They initially stayed in Montreal, but moved to Sherbrooke, after his father obtained a teaching position at the University of Sherbrooke, where Rodriguez learned customs and cultural traditions of Quebec by learning French by playing hockey with friends and listening to songs of Paul Piché.
 He also was elected class president at Sherbrooke CEGEP.

-Rodriguez was initially drawn to politics after his father took him to hear René Lévesque victory speech in 1976.
-He joined the Quebec Liberal Party youth wing at age 16 eventually becoming vice-president serving along side Mario Dumont.
+Rodriguez was initially drawn to politics after his father took him to hear René Lévesque's victory speech in 1976.
+He joined the Quebec Liberal Party youth wing at age 16 eventually becoming vice-president serving alongside Mario Dumont.
 When Dumont left the youth commission, Rodriguez was one of the few members within the commission who stayed with the party.
 During the 1995 referendum campaign on Quebec independence, he was a youth spokesperson for the No camp.
 Rodriguez was the Past President of the Quebec wing of the Liberal Party of Canada.

 Rodriguez has a degree in business administration from the University of Sherbrooke, worked in public affairs and international development for a Montreal-based NGO, Club 2/3.
 He was the Vice President of Oxfam Québec from 2000 to 2004 after it was merged with Club 2/3.